 Medicare Savings Program Eligibility

-The Medicare Savings Program helps with some out-of-pocket expenses, such as Medicare Part A and Part B. One of these programs can help you pay for your premiums, deductibles, copayments as well as coinsurances associated with Medicare.
+The Medicare Savings Program helps with some out-of-pocket expenses, such as Part A and Part B. One of these programs can help you pay for your premiums, deductibles, copayments as well as coinsurances associated with Medicare.

 Medicare Savings Programs has 4 Types:

 - SLMB – Specified Low-Income Medicare Beneficiary Program

 - QDWI – Qualified Disabled and Working Individuals Program.

 Aside from the QDWI Program, all these programs will help pay for your Part B premiums.

 Medicare Savings Program eligibility automatically qualifies you for Extra Help.
 The Extra Help program helps you cover the costs of prescriptions.
 However, if you qualify for Extra Help, that does not mean you also qualify for the Medicare Savings Program.

 To avoid any issues later down the road as well as ensure proper billing of Medicare services, the first step is a Medicare eligibility check.